 The “Address To The Dublin Brigade” was a memo written by Oscar Traynor, after the Anti-Treaty IRA was defeated in Dublin during the Irish Civil War.
 Traynor had been a promising youth soccer player who joined the Irish Volunteers in 1914.
 He fought during the 1916 Rising and was subsequently interned in Frongoch…

-Compensation Claim for Death of Nicholas Prendergast
+Compensation Claim for Death of Nicholas Prendergast, 1 December 1920

 The document seen here is an application for compensation for loss of life or property during the Irish War of Independence.
 This application was submitted on 18 February 1921, by Eileen Prendergast, who was seeking financial compensation from the British government for the murder of her husband, Nicholas de Sales Prendergast.